winjolu/MLflow-JS/README.md

 # MLflow-JS
-Is a free open-source software developed by Kyler Chiago, Austin Fraser, Staphanie Ho, Winston Ludlam, and Yiqun Zheng.
-This software is designed to help users track and manage their machine learning models.
-It is a web-based application that allows users to log their models, parameters, and metrics.
-Users can also compare models and share their results with others.
-MLflow-JS is built on top of MLflow, an open-source platform developed by Databricks.
-MLflow-JS is designed to be easy to use and flexible, allowing users to customize their workflows to suit their needs.
-The software is written in JavaScript and is compatible with most modern web browsers.
+It is designed to help users manage their machine learning models in javascript based production enviroment.
 It is available for free download on GitHub.

 ## License
 This product is released under the MIT License.
 For more information, see the [LICENSE](./license.md) file.